plone/training/transmogrifier/pipeline.rst

   See `<blueprints.html>`_ for steps to set up your own.

 item
-  The current piece of content in the loop being imported
+  The current piece of content in the loop being imported.
+  When the importer first grabs the json data, it creates a dictionary called ``item``, that stores all the information from the json file.
+  The pipeline can then manipulate the data in this dictionary, in order to prepare it for the actual import.

 Here is a visualization of how the items move through the pipeline.
 Each item goes through each step of the pipeline,